| |

 More Natural and Organic Foods and Products

 As often as possible, on board the ship and at home, we shop for natural and organic foods and products.
-Our chef uses only organic fertilizer for her on board herb garden.
-When our chef shops for beef, pork, and chicken, she buys naturally fed meats and poultry.
+Our chefs use only organic fertilizer for our on board herb garden.
+When our chefs shop for beef and chicken, they buy naturally fed meats and poultry.
 All seafood served on board is wild and locally caught.
-Our Chef uses whole grains, natural sweeteners and organic/natural products as much as possible.
-On board the ship and at home, we use natural cleaning products from Shaklee.
+Our Chefs use whole grains, natural sweeteners and organic/natural products as much as possible.
+On board the ship and at home, we use natural cleaning products from Shaklee and our guests are treated to the natural care products from Aveda.
 As well as being healthier for everyone using them, they are also completely environmentally friendly.

 for contemplation...